- Questions About Worldwide Church of God (now known as Grace Communion International)

 Why do I have so much guilt?

-Untangling our mind from false teachings and lies about God and the Bible takes years and even then we cannot claim to have all the answers.
-Only cultic groups will proclaim that.
+Untangling our mind from false teachings and lies about God and the Bible can take much time and effort.

-Loyalty and unquestioned obedience to Herbert Armstrong was what was paramount in the group, and this “obedience” was always laced with fear.
+Loyalty to the “Government of God” and unquestioned obedience to Herbert Armstrong was what was paramount in the group, and this “obedience” was always laced with fear.
 To understand this is very important before trying to “untangle the mind” from any teachings.
-Read: Lifton’s Eight Criteria of Thought Reform (shows how these methods are used in totalistic groups).
+(Read: Lifton’s Eight Criteria of Thought Reform which shows how these methods are used in totalistic groups).

 HWA taught that “salvation (and conversion) is a process.”
 That was not true.
 It was the mind control (thought reform; programming) that was the “process” and it will take time to undo it.
 If survivors fail to undo the programming they received, they will be vulnerable to joining another controlling, or exclusive, offshoot with similar methods.